pyqtgraph/pyqtgraph/documentation/source/how_to_use.rst

     import pyqtgraph as pg
     pg.plot(data)   # data can be a list of values or a numpy array

 The example above would open a window displaying a line plot of the data given.
-I don't think it could reasonably be any simpler than that.
-The call to pg.plot returns a handle to the plot widget that is created, allowing more data to be added to the same window.
+The call to :func:`pg.plot <pyqtgraph.plot>` returns a handle to the :class:`plot widget <pyqtgraph.PlotWidget>` that is created, allowing more data to be added to the same window.

 Further examples::